-- If you find a fit with even one attending employer, you have a reason to go!
+- If you find a fit with even one employer, you have a reason to participate!

 - Know that the employment world is not divided by major or college!

-- Understand that not all types of employers attend career fairs.
+- Understand that not all types of employers participate in career fairs.

 - Discover that many varied ones do!
 Research each in advance.

-- To make a good (or great!) impression in person; especially important if your resume doesn't necessarily stand out from the crowd.
+- To make a good (or great!) impression in person or online; especially important if your resume doesn't necessarily stand out from the crowd.

 - To see that the real world is not organized by major.
-You don't necessarily have to be a business major to go to Business Horizons, and you don't necessarily have to be an engineering major to go to the Engineering Expo.
-You DO have to look at the list of employers attending in advance, and see what kinds of jobs each employer has.
+You don't necessarily have to be a business major to particiapte in Business Horizons, and you don't necessarily have to be an engineering major to participate in Engineering Expo.
+You DO need to look, in advance, at the list of employers paricipating, and see what kinds of jobs each employer has.

 - To learn more about employers than you can learn from their websites.
-You learn about the culture of an organization when you meet their people, and you can ask questions.
+You learn about the culture of an organization when you meet their people, whether virtually or in person, and you can ask questions.

 - Much of the job search process — before you can even get an interview — for both you, the job seeker, and for the employer in trying to find good candidates, is not done in person.
 It involves employers screening resumes and cover letters, and you reading about employers and viewing their websites, and the like.
-Take advantage of opportunities to meet employers face-to-face.
+Take advantage of opportunities to interact face-to-face, even if by video.